dbos-inc/dbos-docs/docs/cloud-tutorials/cicd.md

 ```

 `my-app-staging` and `my-app-prod` are completely separate and isolated DBOS applications.
+There's nothing special about the `-staging` and `-prod` suffixes&mdash;you can use any names you like.

 :::info
 If you manually specify the application database name by setting `app_db_name` in `dbos_config.yaml`, you must ensure each environment uses a different value of `app_db_name`.